anzah1/git-workflow-improvements/README.md

 - with rebase, `git rebase <upstream merge branch>` will do the same thing, but will keep the history cleaner

+# Getting back to where you started

+- there are situations where you want to just start over

+- if you want to reset the situation to any commit, you can use `git reset --hard commit`

+- `git reset` doesn't care what branch commit belongs to

+- there are to handy shortcuts, `HEAD` will refer to latest commit in the current branch, `origin/master` is last known state of master branch in the default remote

+# Recovering from accidents

+- most of the necessary building blocks were already mentioned

+- `git log -g` shows low level log of the repository, so if you accidentally got rid of commit, you can still see it there and can use `git reset` to get that back

+- if you get into merge conflict, you can get out of that using `--abort` command line option

+- `--abort` works with several other commands, remember to use it with same command that caused the conflict

 # Handling merge conflicts

 - eventually you'll get into merge conflict that you just can't abort